Alejogb1/job-board/blog-data/how-to-use-spacy-ver-322-to-forcefully-save-a-spancat-model.md

 id: "how-to-use-spacy-ver-322-to-forcefully-save-a-spancat-model"
 ---

-alright, so you're hitting a wall trying to force-save a `spancat` model in spacy v3.2.2, i get it. been there, done that, got the t-shirt (and probably a few grey hairs). spacy, especially with its component pipeline nature, can sometimes feel like it has a mind of its own when it comes to saving models. the whole 'serialization' thing can be a bit tricky, particularly when you’re trying to override its default behavior. i've definitely banged my head against this particular problem before.
+, so you're hitting a wall trying to force-save a `spancat` model in spacy v3.2.2, i get it. been there, done that, got the t-shirt (and probably a few grey hairs). spacy, especially with its component pipeline nature, can sometimes feel like it has a mind of its own when it comes to saving models. the whole 'serialization' thing can be a bit tricky, particularly when you’re trying to override its default behavior. i've definitely banged my head against this particular problem before.

 let me share a bit of my history with this kind of issue, which might explain where i'm coming from. back in the day, when spacy was still in its early 2.x iterations, i was working on this text extraction project. we had built this incredibly customized `spancat` model to identify specific entities, things that spacy’s standard models just couldn’t pick up. we spent ages tuning it, and it worked like a charm in our development environment. then came deployment time, and that's where the fun started. the model just refused to save properly under certain conditions, and worse, it wouldn't load without throwing a fit. it turned out to be a mix of inconsistent dependency versions, a poorly documented spacy behavior and i was a bit of a novice with python then. i spent two days debugging that, only to find out it was a silly thing. since then i have been more meticulous with my dependency tracking and with spacy models.